I made a paper frog and ladybug once and I also used to run through sprinklers with a kid named Lukie. It was pretty lit!!!

 I struggle with obsessions from time to time, perhaps due to also having bi-polar and generalized anxiety disorders.
 Once my mind gets a hold of an obsession it can be hard to let it go even if the thoughts aren't rational.
 I wrestle with these demons and I might have a hard time opening up.
 I am very happy to have great staff, family and a therapist to talk with about these issues.
 If "the perfect storm" hits and I am sleep deprived and overwhelmed by my life there can be what's called "Asperger's Shutdown"

-I have started work at Lupulin brewery in Big Lake!
-I enjoy the work: stacking the beer on the pallet or weighing the beers to make sure they are the proper weight, cleaning up after a run, and counting out cans and lids; it keeps me engaged.
+I work at Lupulin brewing!
+It's pretty legit: stacking the beer on the pallet or weighing the beers to make sure they are the proper weight, cleaning up after a run, and counting out cans and lids; it keeps me engaged.
 I am also very proud of my hard work and usefulness there.
+WHY DOUBT MY OWN GREATNESS?!?!
 The people I work with are very friendly, interesting, and just generally cool!
 I kind of feel like I am working with a bunch of hippies which, like Martha Stewart would say, "It's a good thing!"
-I get to enjoy a "shift beer" with my co-workers after work wraps up for the day.
-It has been nice to visit and share things with all the colorful characters there, already I have met two other musicians!
-Pretty sweet!
+These folks have become true friends in my little slice of the world.
+I get to enjoy a "shift beer or shift soda" with my co-workers after work wraps up for the day.
+It has been nice to visit and share things with all the colorful characters there, I am accepted - 'Tis Epic!

 Before getting services with Mains'l I used to live in Cambridge with my mom, step-dad, two wonderful cats, and a great dog.
 At the time I lived there I volunteered at a thrift store called Family Pathways where I cleaned up the store.
 One time without giving any warning I grabbed a skateboard they had for sale and skated around the are on a little "adventure" Later, I seem to remember being out in the woods playing a slide whistle when I got a call on my cellphone.
 I flipped it open and it was my mom.
 She was worried sick because I didn't tell anyone what I was up to and I'd commandeered this skateboard!
 It was at a rocky point when I was in and out of normalcy.
 I didn't know where I would live once mom and Al moved to Arizona.